 The Control Line tool is a graduated filter that uses the Control Points technology (Upoints).

 This Local Adjustment combines performance and ease of use.
-It is a good substitute to replace several control points.
+It is a good substitute to replace several Control Points.

-Create a Local Adjustment Control line
+Create a Local Adjustment Control Line

-This Local Adjustment takes place in two-step.
+This mask takes place in two-step.

-– Hold down the mouse button and drag to define the second line
+– Hold down the mouse button and drag to define the second line (c)

 The angular position is changed by moving the indicator (the handle) on the dotted line.

-* When the angular position of the straight lines is close to horizontal or vertical, the system experiences a floating moment indicating the exact positioning
+– When the angular position of the straight lines is close to horizontal or vertical, the system experiences a floating moment indicating the exact positioning

-* Moving the indicator moves both lines
+– Moving the indicator moves both lines

-* Pressing the Ctrl key beforehand also moves the eyedropper
+– Pressing the Ctrl key beforehand also moves the eyedropper

 – Move the dropper to define the mask precisely